bendv/integrated-lts-cbm/README.md

 ### (2) Segment-based descriptors

 The full time series descriptor may be a good measure of gradual changes over time, but as we can see in the plot above, it does not fully represent abrupt changes.
-For this reason, we used the BFAST method to derive temporal segments, and fit RLM models to each of these segements individuals.
-For simplicity (ie. to keep the total number of covariates manageble), we limited the segments to a maximum of one segment.
+For this reason, we used the BFAST method to derive temporal segments, and fit RLM models to each of these segements individually.
+For simplicity (ie. to keep the total number of covariates manageble), we limited the segments to a maximum of two segments arising from a maximum of one single breakpoint.

-The function ```coefSegments()``` included in this repository can derive and plot these segments for a time sereis.
+The function ```coefSegments()``` included in this repository can derive and plot these segments for a time series.
 This function is based on the ```breakpoints()``` function in the ```strucchange``` package.
 To limit to a binary output (ie. maximum 1 breakpoint), set ```breaks = 1```.

 Here, we use the TCW time series as an example, but this was performed for all spectral bands.